Hoary-throated Barwing

 About the Hoary-throated Barwing

 The Hoary-throated Barwing belongs to the family Leiothrichidae, within the order Passeriformes.
-These birds typically live typically 5-7 years, with a maximum recorded of 9 years..
+These birds typically live average 5-7 years with a max recorded of 10 years.

 How to Identify a Hoary-throated Barwing